ages-bioinformatics/agesamrdb/README.md

 mob_suite input should be generated using `mob_typer`.
 AMRFinderPlus should be run with `--nucleotide_output amrfinder_output/amrfinder_nucleotides.fasta` and `-o amrfinder_output/amrfinder_results.txt` (and `--organism` if applicable), while `amrfinder_output` is the directory used as input path for the import script.
+mlst should be run using `--csv` flag.
 Other tools can be run with default/user prefered parameters.